FrontendMasters/react-enlightenment/what-is-react.md

 };
 ```

-Yes, that `<div>` is an HTML like tag, in JavaScript, called JSX.
+Yes, that `<div>` is an HTML like tag, yes in JavaScript, called JSX.
 JSX is a custom JavaScript syntax used by React to express React elements that map to HTML elements.
 This syntax must be transformed from JSX to real JavaScript by a JavaScript transformer called Babel.

-Below I show you what the line of JavaScript containing the JSX expression looks like after Babel transforms it.
+After Babel transforms the JSX into an real JavaScript containing it will look like this:

 ```javascript
 return React.createElement('div', { style: mySelectStyle });
 ```

-For now, just keep in mind that the HTML elements that you see in JavaScript are being transformed into actual JavaScript/React code.
+For now, just keep in mind that the HTML elements that you see in JavaScript are being transformed into actual JavaScript/React code by Babel along with ES6 syntax (i.e. `class`, `extends`, etc...).

 My `<MySelect>` component at this point consist of an empty React `<div>` element.
 Let's change that.